-Last week, we discussed one method for studying a passage of Scripture: looking up the definition of almost every word in the verse by using the Hebrew dictionary in the back of the Strong’s Concordance.
+Last time, we discussed one method for studying a passage of Scripture: looking up the definition of almost every word in the verse by using the Hebrew dictionary in the back of the Strong’s Concordance.

 Let’s say you’re facing a challenging situation.
 Maybe you lose your temper a lot.
 Let’s do a search in God’s Word.